-The beamline uses a large area detector, which has several advantages.
+The beamline uses area detectors, which has several advantages.
 First, the entire diffraction pattern is collected simultaneously.
-Second, most of the powder diffraction ring is collected and can be integrated together to give very high counting statistics and average out small amounts of preferred orientation (graininess) in the sample.
+Second, most of the powder diffraction ring is collected and can be integrated together to give very high counting statistics and average out small amounts of preferred orientation or graininess in the sample.
 These first two advantages mean that a diffraction pattern can be collected very quickly but still have very high counting statistics.
 It is often possible to collect data in a few tenths of a second or a few seconds and still have very flat backgrounds.
-The resolution can still be quite good, often slightly better than a high end laboratory diffractometer.
-However, if very high resolution is required it is better to use the Huber end station at the low energy beamline.
+The setup can be optimized for either resolution or d-spacing coverage by altering the sample to detector distance.
+High resolution can be achieved but it is not possible to get very narrow peaks using an area detector.
+If very high resolution is required, it is better to use the Huber end station at the low energy beamline.

-5.1 Choosing Energy and Sample to Detector Distance
+6.1 Choosing Energy and Sample to Detector Distance